lylim0417/nldd-algo/README.md

 NLDD operates by quantifying the **dependent difference** between observed and predicted values derived from a fitted linear regression model.
 By analyzing the dispersion of these differences, the method captures both structural conformity and variance stability of the data.

-Unlike conventional approaches that separately evaluate structural relationships and variance assumptions, NLDD integrates these aspects through a **normalized dispersion measure**, enabling a holistic and interpretable assessment of data behavior.
+Unlike conventional approaches that separately evaluate structural relationships and variance assumptions, NLDD integrates these aspects through a **range-normalized dispersion measure of dependent differences**, enabling a holistic and interpretable assessment of data behavior.
 The framework further incorporates an **iterative refinement mechanism** to improve robustness against anomalous observations and progressively stabilize the regression model.

 This unified perspective positions NLDD as a **comprehensive diagnostic tool** for evaluating regression validity under complex data conditions.